youssef-gerges-ramzy-mokhtar/Artificial-Intelligence-Coursework/README.md

     ![image](https://github.com/youssef-gerges-ramzy-mokhtar/Artificial-Intelligence-Coursework/assets/113933501/352553b7-0240-47cc-93b7-3faf62b5785c)
     ![image](https://github.com/youssef-gerges-ramzy-mokhtar/Artificial-Intelligence-Coursework/assets/113933501/08af1d15-17a6-4659-9495-0feed1ad75ea)

-## Additional Notes (to be contd...)
+## Additional Notes
-  1. describe the purpose of the boundry.py file
+  1. There is a 3rd additional python file called ```boundary.py``` this file is used to compute the classification error on the training and validation sets, by using the a0, a1, a2 values generated from the genetic algorithm.
+You will need to manually set the a0, a1, a2 values in the ```boundary.py``` file
-  2. state to refer to the Report for further technical details
+  2. Lastly, for a more technical understanding of the project, please refer to the ```scc361.pdf``` and ```Report.pdf``` files